strimzi/proposals/006-strimzi-ui.md

 When I navigate to the topic listing
 And I filter for topic 'SampleTopic'
 Then I see topic 'SampleTopic' in the topic list
+And Topic 'SampleTopic' has '3' partitions and '2' replicas

 Scenario: Viewing a specific topic (when it does not exist in the cluster):
 Given I am a user of the UI